 Seven point twenty nine, really?

-We’ve done 29 minor releases and many more patch releases since version seven was born, on August 7 2000.
-We did in fact bump the ABI number a couple of times so we had the chance of bumping the version number as well, but we didn’t take the chance back then and these days we have much harder commitment and determinism to not break the ABI.
+We've done 29 minor releases and many more patch releases since version seven was born, on August 7 2000.
+We did in fact bump the ABI number a couple of times so we had the chance of bumping the version number as well, but we didn't take the chance back then and these days we have a much harder commitment and determinism to not break the ABI.

 There's really no particular downside with having a minor version 29.
 Given our current speed and minor versioning rules, we'll bump it 4-6 times/year and we won't have any practical problems until we reach 256.
 (This particular detail is because we provide the version number info with the API using 8 bits per major, minor and patch field and 8 bits can as you know only hold values up to 255.)
 Assuming we bump minor number 6 times per year, we'll reach the problematic limit in about 37 years in the fine year 2050.
 Possibly we'll find a reason to bump to version 8 before that.

 Prepare yourself for seven point an-increasingly-higher-number for a number of years coming up!

 We have a compatibility within the ABI number so that a later version always work with a program built to use the older version.
 We have several hundred million users.
 That means an awful lot of programs are built to use this particular ABI number.
 Changing the number has a ripple effect so that at some point in time a new version has to replace all the old ones and applications need to be rebuilt - and at worst also possibly have to be rewritten in parts to handle the ABI/API changes.
 The amount of work done "out there" on hundreds or thousands of applications for a single little libcurl tweak can beÂ enormous.
 The last time we bumped the ABI, we got a serious amount of harsh words and critical feedback and since then we've gotten many more users!

 Yes in theory they do, but in practice they don't.